aasthac67/Temple_Run_Game/README.md

 # Temple_Run_Game
-Using Unity to create a gaem similar to Temple Run
+Using Unity to create a game similar to Temple Run